 done | sort -k 2 -n -r | head -10

-Example output when a process is actually using swap:
+Example output when a process is using swap:

 mysqld 524288 kB